Massive and wide ranging stock

 What is Air Arc Gouging

 Air arc gouging (also known as air carbon arc gouging) is a metal removal process that uses an electric arc and a stream of compressed air to melt and remove metal from a workpiece.
-It’s commonly used in welding, fabrication, and repair work to gouge out defective welds, prepare surfaces for welding, or remove unwanted material.
+It can gouge perfect sized U-shaped prep channels into steel (different carbons achieve different width/depth), allowing for a full penetration weld.
+It can skim off the top, or go in the deep.
+It is also very fast and efficient, and commonly used within welding and fabrication for:

 How It Works: